False accusation of rape: Kennedy and Witkowski, USA (2000)

-The Kanin study was replicated by Daniel Kennedy and Michael Witkowski of the University of Detroit.
-They recorded data from the period of 1988 to 1997 in an unnamed suburb of around 100,000, situated close to Detroit in the American state of Michigan.
+The 1994 Kanin study was replicated by Daniel Kennedy and Michael Witkowski of the University of Detroit.
+They recorded data from the period of 1988 to 1997 in an unnamed suburb of around 100,000, situated close to Detroit, Michigan.
 The authors found 68 reports of forcible rape, of which in 22 cases (32%) the complainants admitted that their reports were false.
 Similar to the Kanin study, most of these false reports served as an alibi (15 out of 22, 68% of the false reports).
 Diverging from the Kanin study, revenge was rarely cited as a reason (1 out of 22, 5% of the false reports).
 The remaining cases were cited to attention-seeking (6 out of 22, 27% of false reports).

-FBI statistics, USA (1995–1997)
+U.S. Department of Justice (FBI) statistics, USA (1995–1997)

 In the US, FBI reports from 1995, 1996, and 1997 consistently put the number of "unfounded" forcible rape accusations around 8%.
 In contrast, the average rate of unfounded reports for all "index crimes" (murder, aggravated assault, forcible rape, robbery, arson, burglary, larceny-theft, and motor vehicle theft) tracked by the FBI is 2%.
 This estimate, however, does not appear in subsequent FBI reports.
 This estimate was criticised by academic Bruce Gross as almost meaningless as many jurisdictions from which FBI collects data use different definition of "unfounded", which, he wrote, includes cases where the victim did not physically fight off the suspect or the suspect did not use a weapon, and cases where the victim had a prior relationship to the suspect.